Joseph P. Allen: Post-NASA experience

 Allen served as chief executive officer of Space Industries International, Washington, D.C., and later was chairman of Veridian, until he retired in 2004.
 General Dynamics announced its acquisition of Veridian on June 9, 2003.

 In the 1998 HBO miniseries From the Earth to the Moon, Allen was played by Doug McKeon.

-In the 1998 movie Armageddon, directed by Michael Bay, Allen served as a NASA consultant and cameoed as "Kennedy Launch" during the launching of the shuttles.
+In the 1998 movie Armageddon, directed by Michael Bay, Allen served as a NASA consultant and cameoed as "Kennedy Launch" during the launching of the X-71 shuttles.
+Allen was presented Sagamore of the Wabash, the top award from the state of Indiana, by U.S. Representative Jim Baird and State Representative Beau Baird.

+Personal life

+Allen married Bonnie Jo Darling of Elkhart, Indiana in 1961.
+They have two children.
+Bonnie Darling died in early 2021.